 Campus-in-Campus (CiC) Initiative

-Currently, there are eight CiC partner universities, including UT: University of Bordeaux (France), National Taiwan University (Taiwan), University of São Paulo (Brazil), Universiti Teknologi Malaysia (Malaysia), Université Grenoble Alpes (France), University of California, Irvine (US), and Utrecht University (Netherlands).
+Currently, there are eleven CiC partner universities, including the University of Tsukuba, University of Bordeaux (France), National Taiwan University (Taiwan), University of São Paulo (Brazil), Universiti Teknologi Malaysia (Malaysia), Université Grenoble Alpes (France), Ohio State University (US), Ruhr University Bochum (Germany), Al-Farabi Kazakh National University (Kazakhstan), University of California, Irvine (US), and Utrecht University (Netherlands).
 The last two are CiC research partners and, as such, they take part only in the research component of the CiC scheme.

 The main tasks within the CiC Initiative’s are as following: